itprohelper/mybp/README.md

-# Flask App with MySQL Database
+# Flask App with MySQL Database | This is work in progress

-## Quick Start
+## Quick Notes

-  1. Run `docker-compose up`
-  2. Visit `http://localhost/` in your browser.
+  1. I'm testing docker-machine for this project.
+You can use your preferred method.
+  2. docker-machine has crashed a couple of times having me to rebuild MySQL db. _no clue why_

 ## Description

 [Flask](http://flask.pocoo.org/) is a web development microframework for Python.
 It's efficient, easy-to-use, and easy-to-deploy!

-I often use Flask when building small webservices or dynamic websites and feel like trying something fresh and different from PHP, my daily driver.
 Most webservices and sites require some sort of database to store data, so we need to create not one but _two_ Docker containers, and link them together:

   1. Flask container (with Python).
   2. MySQL container

-In early examples, we would build or import just one container and work with it to run some code.
-In real-world usage, you'll often need two, three, or even _dozens_ of containers to support the project you're working on!

-It would get quite unweildy to have to manage all of these containers with separate `run` and `stop` commands, so Docker has an answer: `docker-compose`.
+I'm using Docker's `docker-compose` for this project.

 ## Docker Compose